TommyX12/tensorbuilder/README.md

 A drag and drop GUI tool written in Qt to rapidly prototype TensorFlow computational graphs, with sharing features.

+## Goals

+  - To machine learning more accessible to everyone regardless of programming backgrounds
+  - To allow professionals to quickly test and experiment with different models
+  - To simplify sharing and forking of experimental models for accelerated research

+## Features

+  - GUI flow chart for rapid prototyping of TensorFlow computational graphs
+  - One-click compile and run python TensorFlow for quick feedback
+  - Instant sharing to community server and browse & fork models uploaded by others

 ![Graph editor](pics/3.png)

 ## Inspiration